anurag5sh/elab/README.md

 - connect-mongo - connects the mongo db with the session
 - joi - data validation
 - bcrypt - used for hashing passwords
+-request-promise - used to make http request to a given url

 # Routes
 - auth.js - handles the login and logout routes (also dashboard,editor temporarily)